 Memory snapshots are useful for identifying performance problems.
 You can analyze the heap to locate the parts of the code that use large amounts of memory resources, and to find memory leaks.
-In IntelliJ IDEA, you can analyze memory snapshots in the Profiler tool window.
+In IntelliJ IDEA, you can capture memory snapshots of running processes and analyze them in the Profiler tool window.

 Open a memory snapshot

 From the main menu, select Open Snapshot.and click

 Alternatively, from the main menu, selector drag the necessary file from your system file manager to the editor.

 In the dialog that opens, select the necessary memory dump file with the .hprof extension and click Open.

 This action takes a snapshot of the IDE itself, not the application that you develop.